MLG-Fortress/PrettySimpleShop/README.md

 - Simply place a chest, put some items of the same type in it, and /setprice.
 Tada!
 You now have a shop!
 - Left-click a shop to view item details (hover over text in chat), and then /buy as much as you want.
 - Revenues from sales are transferred to the player when they open the chest.
 - Integrates nicely with region protection plugins.
-Only players who have access to open the chest can sell items, change prices, and collect revenue.
+All players can buy from the shop, while only players who have access to open the chest can sell items, change prices, and collect revenue.

 ![](https://i.imgur.com/j15bGIw.png)
 ![](https://i.imgur.com/Y2M8sZO.png)